-Overall, through procedures performed over accrued revenue within the Business Fnergy business, we are satisfied that the accrued revenue recognised by management in relation to unbilled revenue and accrued government grant EBRS income is appropriate.
+Overall, through procedures performed over accrued revenue within the Business Energy business, we are satisfied that the accrued revenue recognised by management in relation to unbilled revenue and accrued government grant EBRS income is appropriate.

-Our response to the risk

-Analytical Review:
+Key observations communicated

-We set expectations as to the likely level of total unbilled revenue, and compared this with actual unbilled revenue accrual, obtaining explanation for significant variances.

-We compared the unbilled revenue estimation to benchmark expectation.
-Benchmark expectation was derived from the external settlements data combined with billing frequency at an MPAN (Meter Point Administration Number) level, usage and price movement from last billing date to year end.
-We have analysed and assessed explanations for variances arising from the benchmark expectation.
-We also tested the appropriateness of manual adjustments made by management.

-Specifically to the EBRS projected claim:

-Using our custom-built analytics tool, we prepared an independent projection of the total claim forecast to 31 March 2023 and compared this to the FBRS income recognised.
-We used claims submitted to date as our base point and adjusted for extrapolated claimed invoices for the remaining claim period, incorporated an estimated range of outcomes on circa 18,000 of meters where claims have not yet been made; and adjusted for reductions in rebilled invoices claimed based on estimated meter reading.

-We assessed the adequacy of the group's disclosures about the degree of estimation and judgement involved in arriving at the estimated revenue.
+Risk Our response to the risk Key observations communicated to the Audit Committee Analytical Review: We set expectations as to the likely level of total unbil revenue, and compared this with actual unbilled rever accrual, obtaining explanation for significant variance nue We compared the unbilled revenue estimation to benchmark expectation.
+Benchmark expectation was derived from the external settlements data combined billing frequency at an MPAN (Meter Point Administral Number) level, usage and price movement from last b date to year end.
+We have analysed and assessed explanations for variances arising from the benchmar expectation.
+We also tested the appropriateness of m adjustments made by management.
+I with tion billing K Specifically to the EBRS projected claim: Using our custom-built analytics tool, we prepared ar independent projection of the total claim forecast to 31 March 2023 and compared this to the EBRS incom recognised.
+We used claims submitted to date as our point and adjusted for extrapolated claimed invoices to remaining claim period, incorporated an estimated ra outcomes on circa 18,000 of meters where claims ha yet been made; and adjusted for reductions in rebilled invoices claimed based on estimated meter reading. e base for the nge of ave not Disclosure: We assessed the adequacy of the group's disclosures the degree of estimation and judgement involved in a at the estimated revenue.